ccampbell/chromelogger-python/README.md

         return response
 ```

-This ensures that chromelogger is only active, if the apllication runs in debug-mode.
+This ensures that chromelogger is only active, if the application runs in debug-mode.

 ## API Documentation